GabeScott/standard-works-vault/General Conference/1972 April - “Finishers Wanted”.md

 The silence of the room was broken by my young nine-year-old son, who, without knocking, opened the door and, with surprise, apologetically said, “Excuse me.
 I just wanted to put this book back on the shelf.”

 He handed me the book.
-Its title: A Child’s Story of the Book of Mormon, by Dr. Deta P. Neeley.
+Its title: *A Child’s Story of the Book of Mormon,* by Dr. Deta P. Neeley.
 I turned to the foreword and read these words: “This book has been written with a scientifically controlled vocabulary to the level of the fourth grade.”
 A sincere prayer from an honest heart had been dramatically answered.

 My missionary accepted the challenge to read the book.
 Half laughing, half crying, he declared, “It will be good to read something I can understand.”
 Clouds of despair were dispelled by the sunshine of hope.
 He completed an honorable mission.
 He became a finisher.

 Today I think I shall once more walk by that furniture store in our city and again gaze at the small sign in the large show window, that I may indelibly impress upon my mind the true meaning of its words: “Finishers Wanted.”

 I pray humbly that each one of us may be a finisher in the race of life and thus qualify for that precious prize: eternal life with our Heavenly Father in the celestial kingdom.
 I testify that God lives, that this is his work, and ask that each may follow the example of his Son, a true finisher, in the name of Jesus Christ.
 Amen.

+[^1]: Joe Darion, “The Impossible Dream,” Sam Fox, Publisher, New York, 1965.